TexBlock/TiC-Wiki/Tinkers'-Construct-3-FAQ.md

 ## Where did X go?

 Tinkers' Construct 3 has many many gameplay changes, and is also incomplete.
 Refer to [[What's New?|New-in-Tinkers'-Construct-3]] for a summary of what changed in Tinkers' Construct 3, and [[Roadmap|Tinkers' Construct 3 Roadmap]] for a summary of what is currently complete and what is planned for future updates.

+## Why do fluids have no physics?

+For to the fluid changes Mojang made in 1.13+, we cannot add liquid physics to our blocks without declaring them 100% equivalent to water or lava, which both breaks other mods and causes some undesired behaviors to be added.
+As a result, we are waiting on Forge to add proper fluid support.

 ## How do I make the stencil table and tool parts?